paveenB/surfs_up/README.md

 # surfs_up

-## Overview of analysis
+## Overview of analysis:

 The analysis is to compare and measure weather statistics for the months of June and December.
-Each month was measured to see if opening a surf shop would be sustainable throughout the year.
+The months of June and December were used as the basis for the measurement to see if opening a surf shop would be sustainable during the two extreme seasons of the year.

+## Results:

+*
+*
+*